Colon & Rectal Surgery Fellowship

 Overview of the Colon & Rectal Surgery Fellowship Program

 The responsibilities of these positions include teaching the principles of colon and rectal surgery to both surgical residents and medical students during their clinical years.
-This clinical practice encompasses patient care at several institutions including the Strong Memorial Hospital, Sawgrass Ambulatory Surgical Center and St. James Mercy Hospital.
+This clinical practice encompasses inpatient care at Strong Memorial Hospital.
 In addition, we have a very busy outpatient clinic service at the Sawgrass Ambulatory Surgical Center which is constantly expanding outpatient care, as well as screening and therapeutic endoscopy services at the Division of Colon and Rectal Surgery endoscopy unit.

 Mission of the Colon & Rectal Surgery Fellowship Program